 What we call civilized consciousness has steadily separated itself from the basic instincts.
 But these instincts have not disappeared.
 They have merely lost their contact with our consciousness and are thus forced to assert themselves in an indirect fashion.
 This may be by means of physical symptoms in the case of a neurosis, or by means of incidents of various kinds, or by unaccountable moods, unexpected forgetfulness, or mistakes in speech… modern man protects himself against seeing his own split state by a system of compartments.
 Certain areas of outer life and of his own behavior are kept, as it were, in separate drawers and are never confronted with one another.

-This can be dangerous.
-Through observing many of our inner work students for example, I’ve come across certain individuals who have allowed their Shadow Selves to accumulate for so long that they’ve erupted and overpowered the person through depression or an unconscious accident that ended up manifesting their inner “Monsters“.
-This can lead to physical, emotional, psychological and interpersonal consequences that can last for a very long time.
+Through observing many of our inner work students, for example, I’ve come across certain individuals who have allowed their Shadow Selves to accumulate for so long that they’ve erupted and overpowered the person through depression or an unconscious accident that ended up manifesting their inner demons.
+The denial of the Shadow can lead to physical, emotional, psychological, and interpersonal consequences that last for a very long time.

-It’s understandable that our civilizing process requires us to repress aspects of ourselves that do not fit in with the structured ideal of our society.
-We are born whole and complete, but slowly we learn to live fractioned lives, accepting some parts of our nature but rejecting and ignoring other parts.
+It’s understandable that the process of becoming civilized requires us to repress aspects of ourselves that do not fit in with the structured ideal of our society.
+However, it comes at a great cost to us.
+We are born whole and complete, but we slowly learn to live fractioned lives, accepting some parts of our nature but rejecting and ignoring other parts.

-A holiday to a different part of the world will show you how arbitrary some of these divisions are.
-In the West for example, eye contact is perceived as confident and engaging, whereas in Japan it’s perceived as arrogant and rude.
+A holiday to a different part of the world will show you how arbitrary some of these “good/bad” divisions are (that create the Shadow Self).
+In the West, for example, eye contact is perceived as confident and engaging, whereas in Japan it’s perceived as arrogant and rude.
 In the Middle East burping after a meal is a sign of pleasure, yet anywhere else in the world it’s seen as vulgar and uncouth.
-And in American TV shows depicting violent murders is considered more acceptable than showing nudity or sexual acts, whereas in Europe it’s the complete opposite.
+And in America, TV shows depicting violent murders are considered more acceptable than showing nudity or sexual acts, whereas in Europe it’s the complete opposite.
 These are just a few examples.

 Personally, I like to think that first there was darkness.
 Unlike light, darkness is infinite.
 Under every rock, you will find darkness, but light and darkness need each other to come into existence.
 Unless you learn to first embrace that darkness within yourself, you can never pursue the light of self-love in a balanced way.